stepons/jrfolio/content/posts/cycling_in_weather.md

 draft: false
 ---

-I’ve been riding a bike in London since 1993 so looking at a Transport for London dataset of bike trips was inevitable.
-Clearly rain and cold are what put off most people, but how much difference does it make?
+I’ve been riding a bike in London since 1993 so looking at a Transport for London dataset of bike trips was pretty much inevitable.
+Clearly rain and cold are what put off most people from riding year round, but how much difference does it make?
 Did the pandemic and avoidance of public transport make people hardier?
 And does brown fat make 5 degrees feel warmer in February than in November?

 I chose the Central London TfL data as I wanted to look at commuters.
 They are (mostly) consistent in having to make a journey five days a week, but get to choose which mode of transport they use to make that journey.
 Let's look at the broad picture.